 The Cancer Prevention and Research Institute of Texas (CPRIT) has been working to reduce the tragically high human and financial cost of cancer since 2010.
-CPRIT has helped attract 181 leading cancer research scientists and their labs to Texas (including members of the prestigious National Academy of Sciences) as well as recruit 12 companies.
-CPRIT scholar Dr. James Allison, who was recruited to MD Anderson Cancer Center as part of a \$10 million CPRIT grant in 2011, was awarded the 2018 Nobel Prize in physiology or medicine, along with Tasuku applications, more than 130 clinical studies with over 19,570 patients enrolled through CPRIT programs.
-In addition, CPRIT grants for screening and related education have provided 5.7 million prevention services and are improving access to lifesaving testing for some of the state's most vulnerable populations.
+CPRIT has helped attract 213 leading cancer research scientists and their labs to Texas (including members of the prestigious National Academy of Sciences) as well as recruit 14 companies.
+CPRIT scholar Dr. James Allison, who was recruited to MD Anderson Cancer Center as part of a \$10 million CPRIT grant in 2011, was awarded the 2018 Nobel Prize in physiology or medicine, along with

 Reducing the burden of cancer provides benefits to individuals, families, hospitals, state and local governments, insurance providers, and society as a whole.
-Honjo, for his work in cancer immunotherapy.
+Tasuku Honjo, for his work in cancer immunotherapy.
+In September 2020, multiple CPRIT award recipient Dr. Zhijian "James" Chen received the 2020 William B. Coley Award for Distinguished Research in Basic and Tumor Immunology from the Cancer

+Research Institute.
 Many other CPRIT scholars have received prestigious awards as well.